Pope Gregory VII: Internal policy and reforms

-His lifework was based on his conviction that the Church was founded by God and entrusted with the task of embracing all mankind in a single society in which divine will is the only law; that, in its capacity as a divine institution, it is supreme over all human structures, especially the secular state; and that the pope, in his role as head of the Church, is the vice-regent of God on earth, so that disobedience to him implies disobedience to God: or, in other words, a defection from Christianity.
-But any attempt to interpret this in terms of action would have bound the Church to annihilate not merely a single state, but all states.
+His lifework was based on his conviction that the Church was founded by God and entrusted with the task of embracing all mankind in a single society in which divine will is the basis of all law; that, in its capacity as a divine institution, it is supreme over all human structures, especially the secular state; and that the pope, in his role as head of the Church, is the vice-regent of God on earth, so that disobedience to him implies disobedience to God and a defection from Christianity.
+However, a political realization of this ideal would have required the abolition of all secular monarchs and authorities.

-Thus Gregory VII, as a politician wanting to achieve some result, was driven in practice to adopt a different standpoint.
-He acknowledged the existence of the state as a dispensation of providence, described the coexistence of church and state as a divine ordinance, and emphasized the necessity of union between the sacerdotium and the imperium.
-But at no period would he have dreamed of putting the two powers on an equal footing; the superiority of church to state was to him a fact which admitted of no discussion and which he had never doubted.

-He wished to see all important matters of dispute referred to Rome; appeals were to be addressed to himself; the centralization of ecclesiastical government in Rome naturally involved a curtailment of the powers of bishops.
-Since these refused to submit voluntarily and tried to assert their traditional independence, his papacy is full of struggles against the higher ranks of the clergy.
-Pope Gregory VII was critical in promoting and regulating the concept of modern university as his 1079 Papal Decree ordered the regulated establishment of cathedral schools that transformed themselves into the first European universities.
+Thus Gregory VII, as a practical politician, acknowledged the existence of the state as a dispensation of providence, admitted the coexistence of church and state as a divine ordinance, and emphasized the necessity of union between the sacerdotium and the imperium.
+But he absolutely refused to put the two powers on an equal footing; the superiority of church to state admitted of no doubt or discussion.
+He wished to see all important matters of dispute referred to Rome, ultimately to the pope himself, with a corresponding curtailment of the powers of bishops.
+Since these clung to their traditional episcopal independence, his papacy is full of struggles against the higher clergy.

 This battle for the foundation of papal supremacy is connected with his championship of compulsory celibacy among the clergy and his attack on simony.
 Gregory VII did not introduce the celibacy of the priesthood into the Church, but he took up the struggle with greater energy than his predecessors.
 In 1074, he published an encyclical, absolving the people from their obedience to bishops who allowed married priests.
 The next year he enjoined them to take action against married priests, and deprived these clerics of their revenues.
 Both the campaign against priestly marriage and that against simony provoked widespread resistance.

 His writings treat mainly of the principles and practice of Church government.
 They may be found in Mansi's collection under the title "Gregorii VII registri sive epistolarum libri".
 Most of his surviving letters are preserved in his Register, which is now stored in the Vatican Archives.

+Gregory VII's reforms to curb lay control of the Catholic Church have been characterized as a key factor in the rise of urban self-government in Europe.

+Gregory VII was critical in the birth of modern universities, as his 1079 decree ordered the regulated establishment of the cathedral schools which transformed into the first European universities.